Amazon Fire: History

+The Fire tablet line was not updated until 2015; Amazon only released Fire HD and Fire HDX tablets during that time.
+In 2015, Amazon made a full refresh of their tablet family where they brought the range down market as a series of budget focused devices, returning to the lower-spec Fire line and cancelling the HDX line.

 In September 2015, Amazon announced the release of the Fire 7, priced at US$49.99 for the 8GB version that displays advertisements on the lock screen.
 As of March 2016 it was the lowest-priced Amazon tablet.
 In June 2016, its price was dropped briefly to US$39.99.
 This fifth generation tablet introduced a micro SD card slot for extra storage.